 A delicious way to bake with zucchini – this gluten free chocolate zucchini loaf cake is sure to become a favorite recipe!
-Rich, moist, and so decadent.
-This is perfect with a cup of tea or coffee.
+Rich, moist, and so decadent, this loaf is perfect with a cup of tea or coffee.

 Don’t you just love it when the garden explodes with zucchini?
-One day you’re admiring your zucchini blossoms, and the next you’re staring at a big pile of zucchini, wondering what to do with it all.
+One day you’re admiring all the blossoms, and the next you’re staring at a big pile of these green squash, wondering what to do with it all.

-I love to bake with zucchini – zucchini bread, muffins, cake, and even cookies sometimes!
+I love to make zucchini desserts – zucchini bread, muffins, cake, and even cookies sometimes!
 I decided a chocolate loaf cake made with garden fresh zucchini sounded like a good idea.
 It’s rich, chocolatey, and comes together very easily.

 You can try applesauce, that should work pretty well!
 Try a ½ cup of unsweetened applesauce in place of the eggs in this recipe.